ganyicz/bond/README.md

 ### Creating a new component

 Bond is intended to be used within Blade components.
 Create one in `resources/views/components`.
-You can use the following artisan command:
+You can use the following Artisan command:

 ```bash
 php artisan make:view components.alert